Polish–Czechoslovak border conflicts: World War II

-Aftermath
+Postwar era

 In 1945 the border between Poland and Czechoslovakia was set at the 1920 line.

 Polish troops then occupied northern Orava and Spiš on 17 July 1945.
 There were armed clashes and fatalities in some villages over the following two years.
 Slovaks from the Polish part of Spiš settled mainly in the newly created industrial town of Svit near Poprad, Kežmarok, Poprad, and in depopulated German villages (from which the German inhabitants had been previously expelled) near Kežmarok.
 Slovaks from the Polish part of Orava settled mainly in Czech Silesia, and in depopulated German villages in the Czech lands (Sudetenland).

 On 10 March 1947, a treaty guaranteeing basic rights for Slovaks in Poland was signed between Czechoslovakia and Poland.
 As a result, 41 Slovak basic schools and 1 high school were opened in Poland.
 Most of these however were shut down in the early sixties because of lack of Slovak teachers.

 On 13 June 1958, in Warsaw, the two countries signed a treaty confirming the border at the line of January 1, 1938 (that is, returning to the situation before the Nazi-imposed Munich Agreement transferred territory from Czechoslovakia to Poland), and since then there have been no conflicts regarding this matter.

 In March 1975, Czechoslovakia and Poland modified their border along the Dunajec to permit Poland to construct a dam in the Czorsztyn and Niedzica region, southeast of Kraków.